cosminceausu90/ProxyApplication/README.md

 # ProxyApplication

-1. Start ServerApplication to start listening
+1. Run ServerApplication.

-2. Start ProxyServer to connect to ServerApplication and starts listening to clients
+2. Run ProxyServer that will start 2 threads for listening the Server and the Client.

-3. Start ClientApplication and start typing what to send to server.
+3. Run ClientApplication and send data to ServerApplication by typying in the console.

-4. The ProxyServer will print the Client that is connected and print the text that is sent from the client
+4. The ProxyServer will receive the data from ClientApplication and print it in the console.
+The data received will be then forwarded to the Server.

-5. The ProxyServer will forward the message to the ServerApplication.
+6. After receiving the data the ServerApplication will send a response to the ProxyServer.

-6. The ServerApplication will response to the ClientApplication, will print the message and send the response back to the ProxyServer and ClientApplication.
+7. The ProxyServer will forward the information to the Client.